Asthma is a learning curve so here’s what I wish I had known from the beginning! In no particular order:

 8. Different hospitals have different criteria for ITU or admission.
 My old hospital had a tiny itu and no HDU, so to get a bed there required intubation.
 My new hospitals itu is bigger so a life-threatening attack with lingering symptoms (or borderline intubation) sends you there (or to HDU).
 Now I struggle to answer ‘have you ever been to ITU?’ - not at my old one, but under the new hospital I would have been several times!

-9. You don’t have to let asthma control your life - you have severe asthma, but their is almost always a treatment that will help (biologicals etc).
-Don’t be afraid to go out with friends if having mild issues, don’t miss social events you’ve been looking forward too unless you really have too.
+9. You don’t have to let asthma control your life - you may have severe asthma and feel like your life is on hold, or you may be going through a period with really poor control, but remember there is almost always a treatment that will help (biologicals/brinchothermoplasty etc).
+Even if you are an unfortunate one who is low T2, or who can’t access the biologics for various reasons, dnn’t be afraid to go out with friends if it means only having ‘mild’ issues, don’t miss social events you’ve been looking forward too unless you really have too.
+Asthma sucks no doubt and can really take over your life when you’re uncontrolled, but there’s little point to life if you can’t find enjoyment somewhere.
 Work when you can, rest when you need!

 10. Peak flows are personal.
 Yes there’s an average, but if your best is higher it doesn’t mean you don’t have asthma, and if your best is lower it doesn’t mean you’re unfit or very asthmatic.
 They’re a lot of factors affecting what your best may be.
 Just work it out and look up your red/yellow boundaries - ignore everyone else’s!